- UCAS course code

 Lectures will consist of brief presentations of management frameworks, and a more extensive discussion of their application in short cases.
 In seminars, you will form small groups with some of your classmates.
 Seminars will consist of the analysis of a longer case in your group, and of case work preparing your group presentation (assessed).

 Core for BSc Mgt/Mgt(Specialism); IM; IMABS.

 Learn about real-world professional management practices through cases and prepare you for professional management practice.

 By the end of the course, students should be able to:

-4. Communicate findings orally in a group workshop presentation and in the written form of a brief case.
+3. Communicate findings orally in a group workshop presentation and in the written form of a brief case.

 Teaching and learning methods

-• There will be a series of foundation lectures conveying basic frameworks, exemplifying case analysis, as well as expectations and requirements of the course unit
+Lectures.
+There will be a series of foundation lectures conveying basic frameworks, exemplifying case analysis, as well as expectations and requirements of the course unit

-• In the third workshop, you represent your results to other workshop participants and will be assessed based on your presentation and a related document to be uploaded to Backboard in advance.
+• In the third seminar, you represent your results to other workshop participants and will be assessed based on your presentation and a related document to be uploaded to Backboard in advance.

 Methods of delivery -